singulatron/superplatform/docs-source/docs/services/policy-svc.md

   - rate-limiting
   - policy
   - policies
+  - reliability
 ---

 # Policy Svc

 The policy service provides features such as rate limiting of endpoint calls by user ip, user id, organization id and more.

 > This page is a high level overview of the `Policy Svc`.
-For API documentation, please see the [Policy Svc API documentation](/docs/singulatron/upsert-instance).
+For more details, please see the [Policy Svc API documentation](/docs/singulatron/upsert-instance).

+## Responsibilities

+- Provide tools for service writers to prevent adversarial users from causing service degradation

 ## How It Works